The National Sleep Foundation says 60% of Americans have problems with their sleep. Failure to get enough sleep puts stress on the body.

-So whether it is oatmeal with bananas, a kale salad with dinner, or a handful of almonds as a nighttime snack, these are all foods that help you sleep better.
-And when you focus on foods that help you sleep; you will be nourishing your body and providing valuable minerals to assist with restoration too.
+So whether it is oatmeal with bananas, or a handful of almonds as a nighttime snack, these are all foods that help you sleep better.
+And when you focus on foods that help you sleep, you will be nourishing your body and providing valuable minerals to assist with restoration too.

 Try a natural approach for getting a good night’s sleep with some of these sleep-inducing foods and see how they work for you.